villekivela/timeport/README.md

 ## Configuration

-The configuration file will be automatically created in:
+The configuration file location is:

 - Windows: %APPDATA%\timeport\config.yaml
 - Linux/macOS: ~/.config/timeport/config.yaml

-Create a `config.yaml` file in the appropriate location with the following content:
+The file will be created automatically during first run, or you can create it manually with the following content:

 ```yaml
 # Jira Configuration